 Women’s History in the United States is the newest American Mosaic database, resources include primary sources and topic overviews exploring women’s contributions, perspectives, and challenges from precontact times to the present.

-New interface!
-Cross-search all EBSCO databases (50+); magazines, journals, ebooks, news and primary sources, covering multi-disciplinary topics.
+Cross-search all EBSCO databases (50+); our largest collection of magazines, journals, ebooks, news sources, primary sources, and more, covering multi-disciplinary topics.

 High-quality images for the study of art history, architecture, world culture & history, archaeology, fashion, photography and more.
 Over 2 million digital images and descriptions of visual culture from around the globe.
 Please note: Artstor has fully moved platforms to JSTOR, all features and tools are fully functional under the Image search tab.
 Additionally, the Artstor website was retired on Aug 1, 2024.